microsoft/CLRInstrumentationEngine/README.md

 ## Release

-Please read [Release](docs/release.md) for details on how we release new changes.
+Please read [Release](docs/release.md) for details on the release process.

 ## Encountering and reporting issues